No Mercy (2004): Preliminary matches

 The first match was between Eddie Guerrero and Luther Reigns.
 In the early stages, both competitors took the advantage over one another.
 Reigns controlled most of the match, as Guerrero tried to avoid Reigns' assaults.
 Guerrero won the match after attacking Reigns with a baton taken from a security guard.

 The next match was for the WWE Cruiserweight Championship between Spike Dudley and Nunzio.
 The match began with Nunzio performing a pescado on Spike.
 The match saw interference from D-Von Dudley as he pushed Nunzio off the top rope.
 The match ended when Johnny Stamboli tried to prevent interference from D-Von, allowing Bubba Ray to crotch Nunzio on the ring post, allowing Spike to pin him to retain the title.

 The next match was between Billy Kidman and Paul London.
 The start of the match saw London perform a running springboard moonsault on Kidman.
 Kidman took control once back in the ring, as he focused on London's lower back.
 London attempted to perform a powerbomb but Kidman countered with a sitout facebuster for a near-fall.
 The match concluded when Kidman executed a Shooting star press on London for the win.

-The fourth match was for the WWE Tag Team Championship between René Duprée and Kenzo Suzuki and Rob Van Dam and Rey Mysterio.
+The fourth match was for the WWE Tag Team Championship between the team of René Duprée and Kenzo Suzuki and the team of Rob Van Dam and Rey Mysterio.
 The match began with Van Dam and Duprée gaining the advantage.
 Mysterio was tagged in the match and performed a diving headbutt, a tornado DDT and a seated senton on Suzuki.
 Mysterio performed the 619 on Suzuki and attempted the West Coast Pop but Duprée pulled Mysterio off the ropes.
-Suzuki pinned Mysterio using the ropes to retain the title.
+Suzuki pinned Mysterio using the ropes to retain the titles.